Voestalpine: Construction of Reichswerke in Linz (1938)

 The Reichswerke announced its plans for a new steel mill in Linz before the takeover of Alpine, as an incentive for VS to extract more ore at Erzberg.
 Linz had a special place in Nazi system, and the steel project received full financial commitment of the state.

-On May 13, 1938 the ground breaking ceremony for the Hermann Göring Werke in Linz was held.
+On 13 May 1938, the ground breaking ceremony for the Hermann Göring Werke in Linz was held.
 Paul Pleiger was appointed chief of the Reichswerke in Linz for his services to the Nazis during the Anschluss.
 The synergy of steel works in Linz and ore reserves at Erzberg, vertically integrated into the Reichswerke, made it virtually independent of the steel elite of the Ruhr.
 The works in Linz were viewed as a hub of a future steel conglomerate spanning over the whole Central Europe.

 The integration was completed with the takeover of Danube shipping companies and local construction businesses.
-The steel mill was completed during the war and was generously subsidized by the state.
-In 1943–44, when the Ruhr was heavily bombed (see Battle of the Ruhr), Hitler demanded a sharp increase in steel production in Austria.
+The steel mill was completed during the conflict and was generously subsidized by the state.
+Between 1943 and 1944, when the Ruhr was heavily bombed (see Battle of the Ruhr), Hitler demanded a sharp increase in steel production in Austria.
 Göring launched a huge and unmanageable expansion campaign and spared no expense, all in vain: the Allied bombers levelled most of Linz, too.